 On 22 December, the Supreme Court ruled that the government acted unlawfully in setting up the youth jail at Barwon.
 The court said that the government didn’t properly consider the children’s human rights and didn’t properly consider other important issues around the children’s wellbeing.
 The judge said “the Department and the Minister were flying blind as to the real situation and suitability of the Grevillea unit”.

 The government appealed.
 On 28 December, the Court of Appeal confirmed that the government acted unlawfully.
 Both decisions are important rulings on children’s rights.

 Government persists in sending children to an adult prison

 On 22 December, the government told the court there were 32 free beds at Malmsbury Youth Justice Centre.
 There were only around 15 children held at Barwon.
 Instead of transferring them back to a normal, lawful, safe and age-appropriate youth justice centre, the government responded to the court rulings by making a new decision to try and set up a youth jail at Barwon.
-It started sending more children there.
-We are currently looking at legal options around a new challenge to stop the government from holding children at Barwon.
+It started sending more children there prompting the Human Rights Law Centre to lodge a new case.

 What’s wrong with holding children in an adult prison?

 Science backs up what we know from common sense – that children are different from adults.
 They think and act differently.
 The law says that children can’t vote, drink, drive alone or smoke.
 The law should treat children who are involved in crime differently from adults.

 The conditions at Barwon at manifestly unfit for children.
 The Supreme Court documented the mistreatment of children at Barwon.
 This included extreme solitary confinement, very little time outdoors, the use of guard dogs in the unit, threats of using tear gas, no proper schooling, handcuffing children when they went to the exercise yard, denial of family visits and more.